 - 1. A server will manage the screens by sending them which URL they should display in realtime.
 A web interface enables the administrator to configure groups of dashboards as well as their associations with available displays. - 2.
 A receiver runs in a browser attached to each screen.
 On start, it contacts the server and waits for it to tell which URL to display. - 3.
-An Android application provides a simple fullscreen webview to display the receiver.
-There is also a Firefox app fulfilling the same purpose. - 4.
+An Android application provides a simple fullscreen webview to display the receiver. - 4.
 A Chromecast custom receiver which will run the regular receiver if you want to display dashboards using Google Chromecast devices.